California State Route 227

 State Route 227 (SR 227) is a state highway in the U.S. state of California and located in San Luis Obispo County.
-It is an alternate route of U.S. Route 101 between Arroyo Grande and the city of San Luis Obispo, serving the community of Edna and San Luis Obispo County Regional Airport.
-There is also an unconstructed routing from Route 1 south of Oceano to its present terminus in Arroyo Grande.
+It is an alternate route of U.S. Route 101 (US 101) between Arroyo Grande and the city of San Luis Obispo, serving the community of Edna and San Luis Obispo County Regional Airport.
+Though some maps and signs may mark SR 227 as continuous between US 101 and Huasna Road in Arroyo Grande, and within San Luis Obispo, control of those segments of the route within those cities were relinquished to that local jurisdiction and is thus no longer officially part of the state highway system.
+There is also an unconstructed routing from State Route 1 south of Oceano to its present terminus in Arroyo Grande.

 Route description

+Route 227 is defined in section 527, subsection (a) of the California Streets and Highways Code, and that the highway is "from Route 1 south of Oceano to Route 101 in San Luis Obispo".
+Route 227 is not fully constructed to extend south to Route 1 as it is defined.
+And while control of the segment of Route 232 between US 101 and north of Huasna Road in Arroyo Grande, and the entire segment within San Luis Obispo, have been relinquished by the state to those cities, subdivision (b) further mandates that those cities must still "maintain within their respective jurisdictions signs directing motorists to the continuation of Route 227".

-SR 227 starts at the intersection of US 101 and Grand Ave./Branch St. in Arroyo Grande.
-It travels east on Branch St. through the Village, which is the historic downtown section of Arroyo Grande.
-The route then turns north onto Corbett Canyon Rd.
-After a short distance, the road turns onto Carpenter Canyon Rd.
+SR 227 starts at the intersection of US 101 and Grand Avenue/Branch Street in Arroyo Grande.
+It travels east on Branch Street through the Village, which is the historic downtown section of Arroyo Grande.
+The route then turns north onto Corbett Canyon Road.
+After a short distance, the road turns onto Carpenter Canyon Road.
 The route leaves Arroyo Grande, and enters a more rural setting.
 It continues north, winding through the rolling hills.
-At Edna, the road’s name changes to Edna Rd.
-This is also the location of Price Canyon Rd, a county road which goes to Pismo Beach.
+At Edna, the road’s name changes to Edna Road.
+This is also the location of Price Canyon Road, a county road which goes to Pismo Beach.
 The route continues north and enters the city of San Luis Obispo near the airport.
-The road’s name changes to Broad St. The route continues north through flat, urban setting.
-At South St, it turns west towards its terminus at US 101.
-The route turns south onto Higuera St, then west onto Madonna Rd, before it terminates at US 101.
+The road’s name changes to Broad Street.
+The route continues north through flat, urban setting.
+At South Street, it turns west towards its terminus at US 101.
+The route turns south onto Higuera Street, then west onto Madonna Road, before it terminates at US 101.

 The southernmost portion of SR 227 is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.